“Everything sucks forever.”

 There are also some miserably dull dream sequences that force you to platform around, finding a handful of towers before being flung back into the waking world.
 The music in these sections is clever, each instrument in the symphony being activated once you discover them.
 But Jiminy Cricket did these sections get old fast.
 By the end, it seemed like they were meant to be of greater significance to the story, and maybe they were, but all I could see were the 10 minute intervals of busywork to tide me over until the next narrative development.

 Night in the Woods is a situation in which I might have preferred to read about the adventures of these characters rather than have to control them (or maybe just remove some dream sequences and we’ll call it square).
 It feels like two different games forced to live together; one a thought-provoking drama, the other a middling platformer.
-Everything about the writing is absolutely laudable; it’s clever and poignant, even if it tries a little too hard to be cutesy at times.
-During my time playing, more than a few laughs disrupted my usually austere complexion, and I’ll find it difficult to avoid quoting some of Mae’s more outrageous watchwords.
-Let’s be honest, I adore the eye-catching construction paper cut-outs Night in the Woods coerces me into calling my friends…through the good, and the bad.
+Yet, everything about the writing is absolutely laudable; it’s clever and poignant, even if it tries a little too hard to be cutesy at times.
+During my time playing, there were more than a few laughs, and I’ll find it difficult to avoid quoting some of Mae’s more outrageous watchwords.
+The game’s dialogue and interactions between characters are some of the best, even if the grander story often washes itself into the background of every day life.
+I adore the eye-catching construction paper cut-outs Night in the Woods coerces me into calling my friends…through the good, and the bad.

 Written by R.C.
 Simcoe